davrob01/AmazonBestSellerBooksScraper/README.txt

 By selecting the corresponding check box, additional output files are created, one per domain, in the CSV Format (Comma-Separated-Value).
 They contain the following:

-Book category, Rank, ISBN, price and title is displayed.
+Book category, Rank, ISBN, price, author and title is displayed.
 One record per line.

 This file was designed for opening in Microsoft Excel.